School Science Lessons

 About 60 species of Dioscorea have been used for food, but most are of little importance.

-Dioscorea species lived long ago southern Asia, Africa and South America and domestication of the different species appears to have been done by aboriginal man so that wild yams and domesticated cultivars occur throughout the tropical and subtropical world.
+Dioscorea species lived long ago in southern Asia, Africa and South America Domestication of the different species was done by aboriginal man so nowadays wild yams and domesticated cultivars occur in the tropical and subtropical world.

-Dioscorea batatas (D. polystachya), Chinese yam, cinnamon vine, China
+Dioscorea batatas, Shan Yao.
+Chinese yam, cinnamon vine, China

 Dioscorea cayenensis, yellow guinea yam, twelve-months yam, Lagos yam, vegetable, Africa

-White yam, (Dioscorea cayennensis subsp. rotundata), yam chips, steroid saponin disogenin, West Africa, Dioscoreaceae
+Dioscorea cayennensis subsp. rotundata, white yam, yam chips, steroid saponin disogenin, West Africa, Dioscoreaceae

 24.0 Dioscorea esculenta, lesser yam

-Dioscorea hispida, intoxicating yam, grows wild in India, Philippines, Papua New Guinea, need to detoxify before eating
+Dioscorea hispida, Indian three-leaved yam, intoxicating yam, grows wild in India, Philippines, Papua New Guinea, need to detoxify before eating

-Dioscorea nummularia, "Palai", very spiny stem and climbs from left to right, vegetable, Western Samoa
+Dioscorea nummularia, Pacific yam, "Palai", very spiny stem and climbs from left to right, vegetable, Western Samoa

 Dioscorea opposita, Chinese yam, bulbils, frost-tolerant, long thin vertical tubers, vegetable, yam flour, tryptophan, serine, China, Japan